Southern brook lamprey

 The southern brook lamprey (Ichthyomyzon gagei) is a lamprey found in the Southern United States including Arkansas, Louisiana, Mississippi, Alabama, and Georgia.
-It is a jawless fish with a sucking mouth on one end of it (like a leech).
-It can appear to be a small eel, since it is rarely longer than one foot in length.
+It is a jawless fish with a sucking mouth on one end.
+Like most lamprey it is similar to in body plan to a small eel, and is rarely longer than 1 foot in length.

 Geographic distribution

 The southern brook lamprey occurs in slow moving rivers and streams from Florida to southern Mississippi, Georgia, and Arkansas along the Gulf Coast west to Oklahoma and Texas.
 It ranges as far north as Minnesota and Wisconsin, and has been reported to occur in the Chattahoochee River system and the Conecuh River system in Alabama, the Sabine river system in Texas and Louisiana, the Illinois River system in Oklahoma, and the Neches River system in Texas.
 The southern brook lamprey was thought to be restricted to the southern United States; however, Becker observed southern brook lamprey in Wisconsin in 1983.
 The southern brook lamprey has also been reported to occur as far north as the Spruce River and the Tamarac River in Wisconsin and Minnesota.
 Unpublished findings have also shown that the southern brook lamprey inhabits tributaries of Choctawhatchee Bay and the Ochlockonee River system in Florida, the Chattahoochee river system in Georgia, and the Trinity and San Jacinto River systems in Texas.